cisagov/ScubaGear/baselines/powerplatform.md

 all Power Platform applications at either the Power Platform tenant or environment level.
 Additional Power Platform security settings can be implemented at the app level, connector level, or Dataverse table level.
-Refer to Microsoft documentation for those additional controls.
+Refer to Microsoft Learn documentation for those additional controls.

 ## 1 Creation of Power Platform Environments